usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

  provided to movie patrons without disabilities remains unchanged as that is the standard for effective communication required by &sect; 36.303(c). <i>See</i> 28 CFR part 36, app.
 C (explaining that public accommodations must provide appropriate auxiliary aids and services &ldquo;to ensure that communication with persons with disabilities is as effective as communication with others”).

- <p>The Department maintains its view that Congress did not
- intend the ADA to require movie theaters to provide open movie captioning.
+The Department maintains its view that Congress did not intend the ADA to require movie theaters to provide open movie captioning.
  Although the technology to provide open movie captioning has changed and enables movie theaters to provide the service more easily, open movie captioning